-These services are provided through the Association's volunteer workforce which helps strengthen communities a.
-Basis of Preparation
+These services are provided through the Association's volunteer workforce which helps strengthen communities.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The accounting policies that are material to the Association are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.